An Improved Baseline for Sentence-level Relation Extraction: Method

 \subsection{Model Architecture}

-Our relation classifier is an extension of previous Transformer-based models~\cite{baldini-soares-etal-2019-matching}.
-The relation classifier is trained following a pre-training and fine-tuning process.
-The classifier is initialized with a pre-trained language model.
-Given the input text $\bm{x}$, we first mark the entity spans and the NER types using techniques presented in \Cref{sec:entity_representation}, then feed the processed text into a pre-trained language model.
-We take the hidden states from the last layer of the Transformer as the contextual embedding of subtokens, which is a sequence of dense vectors $\{\bm{h}_i\}_{i=1}^L$, where $\bm{h} \in \mathbb{R}^{d}$.
-Both the subject and object entities span a few subtokens in the sequence.
-Next, following~\cite{baldini-soares-etal-2019-matching}, we take the embedding of the first subtoken in the span of the subject and object entities as subject embedding $\bm{h}_\text{subj}$ and object embedding $\bm{h}_\text{obj}$, respectively.
-Finally, we feed $\bm{h}_\text{subj}$ and $\bm{h}_\text{obj}$ into a softmax classifier:
+Our RE classifier is an extension of previous PLM-based RE models~\cite{baldini-soares-etal-2019-matching}.
+Given the input sentence $\bm{x}$, we first mark the entity spans and entity types using techniques presented in~\Cref{sec:entity_representation}, then feed the processed sentence into a PLM to get its contextual embedding.
+Finally, we feed the hidden states of the subject and object entities in the language model's last layer, i.e., $\bm{h}_\text{subj}$ and $\bm{h}_\text{obj}$, into the softmax classifier: